 A Help to Buy ISA is a great way to save up for a deposit.
 It will allow you to continue saving money, while the government matches your contributions with a bonus between £400 and £3000.
 You’ll be able to claim a government bonus once you have proof of closure on the account.

 How does Help to Buy ISA work for first-time buyers?
+Is it recommended that I still offer a purchase and sales agreement?
 It is similar to a standard savings account, apart from it is for the sole purpose of saving up for a property, and you’ll be able to claim government assistance along the way.
 I’ll have a little more detail on this for you further down.

 Do also be careful that you’re only intending to buy one property.
 You must also clearly intend to live in the home you’re buying, too!
 Of course, it should also always arrive with a mortgage attached.